-This statistic shows the market share of leading brands in the United States fast food industry in 2013.
+This statistic shows the fast food market share in the United States in 2013.
 Burger King Corporation accounted for 4.1 percent of the U.S. fast food industry.

 As well as leading the U.S. fast food industry, McDonald’s was also the most valuable fast food brand worldwide in 2013.
 With a brand value of more than 85 billion U.S. dollars, the company was worth over three times its closest competitor, Starbucks.
 McDonald’s worldwide revenue reached 28 billion U.S. dollars in 2013, with almost nine billion of this being accumulated in the U.S. Of approximately 233 thousand U.S. fast food establishments, 14.3 thousand belonged to McDonald’s.
 Despite its success, the chain’s burgers were ranked last for their taste out of 21 popular U.S. burger chains, with a score of just 5.8 out of ten.
 The Habit Burger Grill placed first with a score of 8.1.